HKUST-SING/astraea/README.md

 # astraea
-Source code is coming soon!
+The inference code of Astraea is available at https://github.com/xudongliao/astraea-open-source.